Khalid Abdul Muhammad: Musical influence

-Musical references to Muhammad since his death include a quote of his "Kill the White Man" speech on The Used's 2009 album Artwork, a sample of his interview with Louis Theroux in the Chase & Status song "Hocus Pocus", and excerpts from a recording of one of his speeches concerning Jesus in the D'Angelo song "1000 Deaths" on the 2014 album Black Messiah.
+Musical references to Muhammad since his death include a quote of his "Kill the White Man" speech on The Used's 2009 album Artwork, a sample of his interview with Louis Theroux in the Chase & Status song "Hocus Pocus" and in the Dean Blunt song "MERLIN", and excerpts from a recording of one of his speeches concerning Jesus in the D'Angelo song "1000 Deaths" on the 2014 album Black Messiah.

 Personal life

 Muhammad had five children, including Farrah Gray, who grew up in Chicago's South Side.
 Although Gray saw his father only during occasional visits, he credits Muhammad for inspiring him with confidence.
 Gray rose from poverty to become a successful business entrepreneur, but did not join his father's political activities.

 Death

-In 2001, Muhammad died suddenly of a brain aneurysm in Atlanta, Georgia, at the age of 53.
+In 2001, Muhammad died unexpectedly of a brain aneurysm in Atlanta, Georgia, at the age of 53.
 He was buried in Ferncliff Cemetery in Westchester County, New York, near the grave of Malcolm X.